-- I. Addressing the qualifications required to hire, transfer, and promote staff for each position. - II.
-Addressing the duties and responsibilities used for job-specific orientation for newly hired employees. - III.
-The staff annual performance evaluation will be linked to the duties and responsibilities in the job descriptions.
+- a) Addressing the qualifications required to hire, transfer, and promote staff for each position. - b) Addressing the duties and responsibilities used for job-specific orientation for newly hired employees. - c) The staff annual performance evaluation will be linked to the duties and responsibilities in the job descriptions.